-How a Restraining Order Impacts Child Custody
+Restraining Order Impact on Child Custody

 Domestic violence in child custody cases, whether against you or your children, is taken very seriously by the courts.
-Most likely, the child custody order will be temporarily adjusted and re-evaluated at a later date, once any conditions established by the court have been successfully met, and the restraining order has been removed.
+Most likely, the child custody order will be temporarily adjusted and re-evaluated at a later date once any conditions established by the court have been successfully met, and the restraining order has been removed.

-Remaining Safe While the Restraining Order is in Place
+Remaining Safe While the Restraining Order Is in Place

-What to Do if a Restraining Order is Filed Against You
+What to Do If a Restraining Order Is Filed Against You

 If you're the recipient of a restraining order, know that your conduct is being closely scrutinized.
 Do not, under any circumstances, attempt to make contact with your ex.
 Stick to all of the rules outlined in the restraining order so that the court cannot declare that you are in violation of the order when you appear in court.
 Be sure to attend the court date as well, and tell the truth when responding to the judge's questions.